briis/affalddk/README.md

 A big thank you to @thomaspalmdk for finding the new API, and to the people who helped Beta test it.

+### UPGRADING FROM RENOWEB V1.x
+As stated above there is no upgrade path from Renoweb V1.x, and the two cannot co-exist, so before you install this integration:
+1. first remove Renoweb from the *Devices & Services* section.
+2. Then go to HACS, and de-install Renoweb
+3. Finally restart Home Assistant
+4. When Home Assistant is running again follow the [INSTALLATION](#INSTALLATION) section below.

 ## PRE-WORK

 This integration uses the `entity_picture` attribute, which means you can get nice looking Pictograms instead of Icons on your dashboard.
 If you want to use this feature, do the following: